iPhone X users are dealing with an assortment of problems.

 Where to Find Feedback

-As we push away from the iPhone X release date it’s important to keep an eye on feedback from other iPhone X users.
+It’s important to keep an eye on feedback from other iPhone X users.
 This feedback will alert you to potential problems and it could help you work out your own problems.
-Here are a few places to find feedback about the iPhone X’s hardware and software.

 How to Fix iPhone X Problems